joseperez-gemini/ts-exhaustive-match-plugin/README.md

 result // Cursor here → generates exhaustive match

-// If statements with smart completion if (result. // Auto-completes with exhaustive match
+// If statements with smart completion if (result. // Auto-completes with exhaustive match for discriminated unions if (status  // Auto-completes with exhaustive match for string literal unions
 ```

 ## Installation